 Windows Explorer

-One program that you should know from top to bottom is Windows Explorer (or File Explored) that is built into Microsoft Windows.
-As the name implies, it not to render or view pages on the web but connect to other devices on the network.
+One program you should know from top to bottom is Windows Explorer (or File Explorer), which is built into Microsoft Windows.
+As the name implies, it is not designed to render or view web pages, but to connect to and manage files on your computer and other devices on the network.

 Keyboard Shortcuts